-In addition, Çiftay must conduct a drilling program of at least 3,000 meters on the property during each 12-month period commencing on August 5, 2016. Çiftay informed EMX in Q4 that it completed an initial 49 hole diamond drill program comprising 6,032 meters. Çiftay also advised it is undertaking various metallurgical and engineering studies on the property.
+In addition, Çiftay has work requirements that include drilling at least 3,000 meters on the property during each 12-month period starting from August 5, 2016. Çiftay completed a 49 hole diamond drill program comprising 6,032 meters in 2016, a 67 hole diamond drill program comprising approximately 7,300 meters in 2017, and over 4,200 meters of trenches in 2017. Çiftay also advised it is undertaking various engineering and environmental base line studies on the property.